Spartronics4915/developers_handbook/commands_subsystems/subsystems/README.md

 This means your commands should call a single method from your subsystem in each stage of it's execution.

+## Subsystem Internals

+The best way to design the true functionality of a subsystem is to identify what it does by determining the commands you will need to make.
+These will come in two categories - autonomous commands and tele-operated commands.
+The autonomous commands must be controlled by some discrete input, best represented as an integer, while the tele-operated commands are controlled by joystick input or triggered with a button in most cases.
+As such, creating multiple methods for the same function can be beneficial if they take different inputs.

+Once the functionality of your subsystem is decided, you must make sure that you create *private* instance variables for any important actuators or sensors in your subsystem.
+The most important thing to include in every subsystem is any motors that the subsystem controls, especially for the drivetrain.
+Safety protocols *will* kick in if you are not sending instructions to your motors (RobotDrive Output Not Updated Often Enough).
+In addition, having easy access to critical sensors makes your code more concise and easy to read.

+You can initialize these variables in the subsystem's constructor, or you can initialize them when they are declared.

 See the next page for detailed discussion of some of the example files provided in this repository.